Monday, August 25, 2025

 Inspired By J.R.R.
 Tolkien

-This guy touched on a lot of stuff that he pulled from Twitter and one thing I want to make clear, all of these people I am about to highlight are affiliate with Hasbro/WotC in one form or another . . . some are editors, writers, executives and content creators.
+This guy touched on a lot of stuff he pulled from Twitter and one thing I want to make clear, all of these people I am about to highlight are affiliated with Hasbro/WotC in one form or another . . . some are editors, writers, executives and content creators.
 They publically say stuff that is pure racist and WotC/Hasbro lets them get away with it, and as a matter of fact Hasbro/WotC does its best to go along with these people and what they say.
-It is a sad state with what our world has become.
-To see some of the stuff people do these days is just disgraceful and personally I'll have nothing to do with it.
+It's disgusting and embarrassing.

 Then you have Sadie Lowrie who assisted as a writer for Call of the Netherdeep making tweets like this.
 I send her a tweet asking her about her tweet and this is the reply I got from her.
 Instead of explaining herself, she blocks me.
 Typical racist hiding from what she has done.
 The exact same thing happened with Sarah Madsen . . . when I sent her a tweet about these tweets that she made and I got another reply just like I got from Sadie Lowry.

 Lets look at Makenzie De Armas with her tweet or how the one and only Christopher Perkins tweeted this and to think, it pretty much all started with this from Kyle Brinks.
-It's just gotten out of control.
-I am washing my hands of WotC/Hasbro D&D for good.
-My group will never have anything to do with D&D/Hasbro and its products.
+Why is it that whenever I get on Youtube, another video pops up on my home screen where Hasbro/WotC has done something stupid and made the news again?
+The worst part of it is, people still buy into that crap.
+It's just sad.

 Ready, Set, Go!